tnewham23/fish_is_god/README.md

 - A commission rate of 50 bps (0.0050) can be assumed, meaning you will be charged commission equating 0.0050 * *totalDollarVolumeTraded*.
 This will be deducted from your PL.
 - Positions can be long or short (i.e. the integer positions can be either positive or negative).
 - Teams are limited to a $10k position limit per stock, positive or negative.
+The $10k limit cannot be breached at the time of the trade.
+    - This position limit may technically be exceeded in the case that exactly $10k worth of a stock is bought, and stock goes up the next day - this is fine.
+    - However, given this occurs, the position must be slightly reduced to be no greater than $10k by the new day's price.
+    - Note: *eval.py* contains a function to clip positions to a maximum of $10k.
+This means that if the price is $10 and the algorithm returns a position of 1500 shares, *eval.py* will assume a request of 1000 shares.

 ### **Assessment Benchmarks**